dedetive/bibi-dotfiles/README.md

 Personal and cozy dotfiles from [dedetive](https://github.com/dedetive), filled with uwu vibes, soft colors, and cuteness.

-This repository includes various config files and scripts to customize the Linux desktop experience.
+This repository includes (or will include, idk) various config files and scripts to customize the Linux desktop experience.

 <details>
   <summary><strong>Swaylock</strong></summary>